FEBS Junior Section activities

 Students and young researchers of some FEBS Constituent Societies have come together to create the FEBS Junior Section.
 They develop joint activities and share resources, as well as open doors for young European scientists to opportunities outside their home countries by providing the relevant contacts and fostering communication within the network.
 A key current focus is organizing academic and career online talks from key researchers, which they take turns to plan and deliver.

-2023 online talks series and other activities
+Past online talks and other activities

 Current and past talks and events, as well as links to some of the recordings, are also listed in a post on the FEBS Network.
 To stay updated with new information, you can join the FEBS Network to set up alerts to new postings in the FEBS Junior Section Room.